Five-time defending ACC champ Clemson will be in the spotlight every game this fall

 Both the Cavaliers and Hokies feature some of the conference's best defensive talent, including Virginia linebackers Charles Snowden and Zane Zandier and Virginia Tech's Rayshard Ashby and Dax Hollfield.
 This game also marks an initial test for a pair of UVA transfers by way of James Madison — D'Angelo Amos and Adeeb Atariwa.
 Both defenders helped the Dukes make it to the FCS Championship Game last season.

 *Game was originally scheduled for Sept.
-19 but was postponed due to COVID-19 concerns.
+19 but was postponed and then moved to Dec.
+12 due to COVID-19 concerns.

 7. North Carolina at Florida State, Oct.
 17